industrial-optimization-group/TreedGP_MOEA/README.md

 * The DBMOPP problems are implemented in Matlab and are available in `matlab_files` folder.
 ### Running the experiments
 * For replicating the experiments in the paper run the `main_project_files/StartAll_HPC.py`
-* The test results will be saved as pickle files in the `data_folder` provided.
+* The test results will be saved as pickle files in the `data_folder/main_directory` provided.
 Change the folder locations and datset for different problem instances.
 * Change the parameters `sample_sizes`, `sampling` (sampling strategy), `objectives` (number of objectives), `dims` (number of decision variables), `problem_testbench`, `problems`.
 For running optimization using full GP, sparse GP or TGP-MO surrogates, set `approaches = ["generic_fullgp","generic_sparsegp","htgp"]` respectively.
 Kindly note that TGP-MO is referred as `htgp` in the codes.
 * Change the `nruns` parameter for the number of runs for each instance you desire to run.
 If you want to run parallel processes set `parallel_jobs` for the pool size.